T-racey/100-days-of-code/log.md

 **Thoughts:**
 Overwhelmed by the amount of information we were given today.
 I'm looking forward to the next few days to consolidate this learning.

+### Day 23: March 23rd 2023
+**Today's Progress:**

+I started work early today, preparing for my Mentor meeting tomorrow.
+And then, for my extra hour of code I revisited basic HTML on Udacity - a free course and specifically HTML Syntax Problem Set.

+We started the day with a quiz about Asynch and Fetch.
+My first quiz where I scored 100%.
+Not because I understand it but because there were less specifics and I am good at the bigger picture.

+We then completed a Codewar challenge.
+I am still finding level 8 incredibly tough and beginning to accept that it is completely fine to research different types of functions to solve a problem.
+I am not expected to know all the functions at this early stage of School of Code.
+I tackled the "Return Negative" challenge.
+I came across a new maths Operator - the Math.abs.

+We then had a talk by Joseph on Cognitive Diversity - Apparently I am a charismatic and inspiring leader!
+Thinkers feel and feelers feel!

+This was followed by a talk from Paavan who is an expert in UX design and also a magician - really fascinating talk about the 'hows and whys' to improve UX experiences.
+A great resource that was suggested was "Refactoring UI - Practical Principles for UI design".

+Then we had a team research challenge where I worked with Jay, Jo, Safiyah, James and Hani.

+Instructions: The aim is for you to spend time researching your topic (Javascript Loops) and create a short (approx. 5min) video to teach your fellow bootcampers, Each team member should have a speaking part.

+We divided the research task up and used Google Docs to prepare our presentation.
+We each had a loop to research.
+We defined it, showed the code and gave a real-life example.

+Our biggest challenge was recording the presentation with 6 participants and uploading the file within the time allowed.
+This was a really fun and engaging challenge!

+My Loop was the 'For In' loop.
+It is used to iterate over the properties of an object.
+It loops through all enumerable properties of an object, including those inherited from the prototype chain.

+My real case example was "Imagine you have an object with the names of your favourite fruits and their corresponding colours.
+You can use a for...in loop to print out the name and colour of each fruit".

+**Thoughts:**.

+A great day .
+I feel like I moved forward a little today.